COURT OF PROTECTION

 Welfare decisions

-In the welfare and social care arena, barristers from Serjeants’ Inn have appeared in many of the headline cases in the COP and Court of Appeal involving deprivation of liberty under the MCA and the interface of the MCA with the Mental Health Act, (e.g. G v E (Court of Appeal); A Local Authority v A; GJ; TB).
+In the welfare and social care arena, barristers from Serjeants’ Inn have appeared in many of the headline cases in the CoP and Court of Appeal involving deprivation of liberty under the MCA and the interface of the MCA with the Mental Health Act, (e.g. G v E (Court of Appeal); A Local Authority v A; GJ; TB).
 As well as cases considering other welfare issues, such as contact, capacity to consent to sexual relations and deputyship, tenants have appeared in several cases where media access to the court has been in issue, including a case where social media such as Twitter and Facebook publications were banned for first time in an injunction to protect the privacy of the patient.

-Recent highlights include acting in Re MN, a case concerning the provision of accommodation and a care package for a young man with cerebral palsy.
+Notable highlights include acting in Re MN, a case concerning the provision of accommodation and a care package for a young man with cerebral palsy.
 This is a case of huge significance which concerns the fundamental nature and ambit of the CoP’s jurisdiction and powers.
 It is only the second case regarding the Mental Capacity Act 2005 to be heard in the Supreme Court.

-24 Hour Urgent Advice
+24-Hour Urgent Advice

-Our Court of Protection team provides a 24 hour service, 365 days a year to arrange for urgent advice and representation on applications including declarations.
+Our Court of Protection team provides a 24-hour service, 365 days a year to arrange for urgent advice and representation on applications including declarations.
 For more details about our emergency service please click here.

 Related news and cases